EDUCATIONAL APPROACHES (BME) - 2023/4

 Prerequisites / Co-requisites

-- Learning and teaching approaches in management education including assessment and feedback
+- Overview of learning and teaching approaches used in business and management education including assessment and feedback

 |Assessment type||Unit of assessment||Weighting|

 |Coursework||Provocation for Debate podcast (10 min)||80|

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 - Knowledge and understanding of traditional, digital and alternative learning and teaching approaches used in business and management education and beyond in a global context and their ability to produce digital learning resources.